DoD-Platform-One/gitlab/chart/doc/charts/registry/index.md

 ---
 stage: Enablement
 group: Distribution
-info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
 ---

-# Using the Container Registry
+# Using the Container Registry **(FREE SELF)**

 The `registry` sub-chart provides the Registry component to a complete cloud-native GitLab deployment on Kubernetes.
 This sub-chart makes use of the upstream